 In the case of addition or removal of authors, this includes confirmation from the author being added or removed.
 Requests that are not sent by the corresponding author will be forwarded by the Journal Manager to the corresponding author, who must follow the procedure as described above.
 Note that: (1) Journal Managers will inform the Journal Editors of any such requests and (2) publication of the accepted manuscript in an online issue is suspended until authorship has been agreed.
 After the accepted manuscript is published in an online issue, any requests to add, delete, or rearrange author names in an article published will follow the same policies as noted above and result in a corrigendum.

-All authors are required to provide a Conflict of Interest Statement and should complete a standard form, which is available at www.icmje.org/recommendations.
+All authors are required to provide a Declaration of Interest Statement and should complete a standard form, which is available at www.icmje.org/conflicts-of-interest/.
 This form should be uploaded with the revised manuscript at submission.
 Further information is available at http://www.icmje.org/recommendations as well.
 The forms should be uploaded as a single file as a supplementary material.

 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organisations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence, their work.
 If there are no conflicts of interest then please state this: 'Conflicts of interest: none'.
 See also http://www.elsevier.com/conflictsofinterest.
 Further information and an example of a conflict of interest form can be found at: http://service.elsevier.com/app/answers/detail/a_id/286/kw/conflict%20of%20interest/p/10523/supporthub/publishing.